Hofstede’s 6 Cultural Dimensions Examples

 Collectivistic Culture

 Firstly, People are intended to work alone.
-In contrast, people are intended to work in a group or team.
+In contrast, people are intended to work in groups or teams.

 Additionally, people foster personal achievement.
 People foster group achievement.

 In this culture, the member takes responsibility only for the immediate family, including the wife and children.
-On the other hand, in a collectivistic society, the member takes responsibility for the extended family, including parents and grandparents.
+On the other hand, in a collectivistic society, members take responsibility for the extended family, including parents and grandparents.

-In the workplace, employees are supposed to focus on personal tasks, and they compete with each other for positions.
+In the workplace, employees are supposed to focus on their personal tasks and compete for positions.
 In contrast, employees are supposed to share the workload.

-Tasks control the relationship However, relationship prevails over tasks.
+Tasks control the relationship However, relationship prevails over functions.
+The government

-Above all, people are assertive, self-reliant, self-interest, competitive, and independent.
+Above all, people are assertive, self-reliant, self-interested, competitive, and independent.
 Whereas People are obedient, self-sacrificing, cooperative, and interdependent.

 I- Consciousness We- Consciousness

-For example, individualistic cultures are prevalent in the United States, Australia, the United Kingdom, Canada, the Netherlands, New Zealand, and Ireland are For example, collectivistic cultures are prevalent in Guatemala, Ecuador, Venezuela, Indonesia, Pakistan, Taiwan, South Korea, China, Bangladesh, and Malaysia.
+For example, individualistic cultures are prevalent in the United States, Australia, the United Kingdom, Canada, the Netherlands, New Zealand, and Ireland.
+For example, collectivistic cultures are prevalent in Guatemala, Ecuador, Venezuela, Indonesia, Pakistan, Taiwan, South Korea, China, Bangladesh, and Malaysia.

 3. Masculinity Vs. Femininity